Showing posts with label Bollywood. Show all posts

 If I think of films from any other country - USA, France, Italy, Japan, Korea, China ...
 I can't remember even one film on the subject of inter-religious relationships.
 Even when their films have characters from other countries/religions, usually they are shown in a way where religious differences are not an issue.
 However, I have seen some American documentary films on this subject, specially on the issue of inter-religious marriages between Christians and Jews.

-Mixed Religion families in Bollywood
+Mixed Religion families in Bollywood Films

 While the more popular Bollywood films used characters of different religions in close family and friendship relationships, they also maintain clear boundaries between them.
 Thus, in most of these films, Muslims are always married to Muslims, Christians to Christians and Hindus to Hindus.

-However, the idea of mixing up of religions in the Bollyworld families has been touched upon many times.
+However, the idea of mixing up of religions in the Bollywood families has been touched upon many times.
 When I think of significant Bollywood films that have touched on theme of inter-religious families I think of four films - Dharamputra, Amar Akbar Anthony, Zakhm and Bombay.

 There are other significant films like the recent Kurbaan, but I see them more about inter-religious love stories rather than about inter-religious families.
 However, I do concede that this division into inter-religious love and inter-religious families is arbitrary and subjective.